JackBlake-zkq/free-mc-hosting-in-gh-workflow/README.md

 ### Locally

-As long as you have your AWS credentials, just run `npm run start`!
+After cloning the repo, as long as you have your AWS credentials, just run `npm run start`!

 ### In EC2